Man with 2 children allegedly pulls knife on Cambridge jogger for not social distancing

 Police say they did find a 43-year-old man matching the jogger’s description on Dodge Street that same night.

-The man denied pulling a knife but said he did remember telling someone to cross the street to keep a distance.
+The man allegedly denied pulling out a knife but said he did remember telling someone to cross the street to keep a distance.

-The man allowed police to search him and they did not find a weapon.
+The man allowed officers to search him and they did not find a weapon, police said.

-Later, they did find a 4-inch blade in a yard bag on Dodge Street, just a few houses down from where they spoke to that man.
+They later found a pocket knife with a four-inch blade in a yard bag on Dodge Street, just a few houses down from where they spoke to that man, police added.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)